Xazax-hun/csa-testbench/README.md

 configuration entry local to a project will overwrite the global settings.
 Each configuration should have at least a name.
 * **clang_sa_args**: Arguments passed to `clang` (not `cc1`).
 The entry under `CodeChecker` applies to all projects and is appended to the final list of arguments.
 Entries under the projects apply to each configuration.
+* **clang_tidy_args**: Arguments passed to `clang-tidy`.
+The entry under `CodeChecker` applies to all projects and is appended to the final list of arguments.
+Entries under the projects apply to each configuration.
 * **analyze_args**: Arguments passed to the `CodeChecker analyze` command.
 It works